-Current active liver disease from any cause, including hepatitis A (hepatitis A virus immunoglobulin M [IgM] positive), hepatitis B (hepatitis B virus [HBV] surface antigen positive), or hepatitis C (hepatitis C virus [HCV] antibody positive, confirmed by HCV RNA).
+Current active hepatitis, including hepatitis A (hepatitis A virus immunoglobulin M [IgM] positive), hepatitis B (hepatitis B virus [HBV] surface antigen positive), or hepatitis C (hepatitis C virus [HCV] antibody positive, confirmed by HCV RNA).
 Patients with HCV with undetectable virus after treatment are eligible.
 Patients with prior exposure to HBV may be entered if quantitative PCR is negative.

-Use of systemic corticosteroids (> 20 mg prednisone or equivalent) within 15 days (except for prophylaxis for radio diagnostic contrast reactions), or other immunosuppressive drugs within 30 days, prior to the first dose of NX-1607.
+Use of systemic corticosteroids (> 20 mg prednisone or equivalent) within 15 days (except for prophylaxis for radio diagnostic contrast reactions and/or prophylaxis for patients receiving paclitaxel), or other immunosuppressive drugs within 30 days, prior to the first dose of NX-1607.

-Receipt of an investigational product (IP) or has been treated with an investigational device within 3 weeks or 5 half-lives (whichever is shorter) prior to the first dose of NX-1607.
+Receipt of an IP or has been treated with an investigational device within 3 weeks or 5 half-lives (whichever is shorter) prior to the first dose of NX-1607.

 Any of the following within 6 months prior to the first dose of NX-1607: